Numigi/odoo-sale-addons/website_sale_request_price/README.rst

 .. image:: static/description/website_sale_request_price_products_item.png

 - I am going to the product sheet.
-The price is also hidden.
+The price is also hidden if the price is above the threshold.
 - Instead of the [Add to Cart] button, I find a new button [Request Price].

 .. image:: static/description/website_sale_request_price_request_price_button.png